This article shows how to run Windows 98 on a new virtual machine using VMware Workstation 16 Pro on Windows 10.

 Step 16: In the Select a Disk window, select Create a New Virtual Disk and click Next to create a new disk for a clean operating system installation.

 Step 19: Start the VM by clicking the Power on this virtual machine button, and at the boot screen, press the Boot from Hard Disk CD-ROM option, then press Enter on the Start Windows 98 Setup from CD-ROM.
-After the installation has started, follow our video tutorial to install Win98 on the VM.
+After the installation starts, follow our video tutorial to install Win98 on the VM.

 Step 20: After installing the Windows 98 system, click on VM / Install VMware Tools from the menu.
-When the setup wizard opens, click Next and then select the setup type as Complete to install VM Tools and restart your VM for the changes to take effect.
+When the setup wizard opens, click Next and select the setup type as Complete to install VM Tools and restart your VM for the changes to take effect.